Importance of Ethics in Accounting

-In addition to recording the finances of your business, you may also be responsible for handling sensitive employee data (e.g., SSNs and bank accounts).
+In addition to recording your business’s finances, you may also be responsible for handling sensitive employee data (e.g., SSNs and bank accounts).

 Use your head when you deal with sensitive employees and business information.
-When you are managing confidential accounting information, follow best practices to ensure you are as ethical as possible.
+When you manage confidential accounting information, follow best practices to ensure you are as ethical as possible.